The full delocalization of eigenstates for the quantized cat map

-{In the present article} we study {the cat map,} a toy model of discrete-time dynamics on {the 2-dimensional torus} $\TT^2$ ,{having} analogous dynamical properties.
+{In the present article} we study {the cat map,} a toy model of discrete-time dynamics on {the 2-dimensional torus} $\TT^2$, {having} analogous dynamical properties.
 This {cat map is an} Anosov diffeomorphism acting on $\TT^2$ and preserving its Liouville measure.
 We consider the torus $\TT^2$ viewed as a symplectic manifold equipped with coordinates $(y,\eta)\in\RR^2/\ZZ^2$ as the phase space.
 The classical dynamics on it is given by a toral hyperbolic automorphism $\gamma\in\slt{\ZZ}$ which is an Anosov diffeomorphism (see \autoref{fig4}).
 A class of examples was popularized by Arnold in 1967 (cf. \cite{A67}) and is named after him, Arnold's cat maps.
-Given a $\gamma\in\tilde\Gamma(2)<\slt{\ZZ}$ (where $\tilde\Gamma(2)$ is defined in \eqref{Gamma2}) Hannay and Berry have quantized the map,i.e., {constructed} a family of unitary operators $\{\met(\gamma)\}_N$ of rank $N$, for $N\in\NN^*$ (see \autoref{qdyn} below and \cite{HB80}).{ This family of unitary operators is called the quantum cat map, associated with the symplectomorphism $\gamma$.
+Given a $\gamma\in\tilde\Gamma(2)<\slt{\ZZ}$ (where $\tilde\Gamma(2)$ is defined in \eqref{Gamma2}) Hannay and Berry have quantized the map, i.e., {constructed} a family of unitary operators $\{\met(\gamma)\}_N$ of rank $N$, for $N\in\NN^*$ (see \autoref{qdyn} below and \cite{HB80}).{ This family of unitary operators is called the quantum cat map, associated with the symplectomorphism $\gamma$.
+Each $\met(\gamma)$ acts on an $N-$dimensional space of distributions $\hi\cong \CC^N$ recalled precisely in \autoref{qspace}.

 We mention that each $\met(\gamma)$ can be viewed as an analogue of the propagator for the semiclassical Schrödinger equation, $e^{ih\Delta}$} {where $h$, being effective Planck's constant, is the semiclassical parameter}. {From a physical perspective, one can view $N$ as $N=\frac{1}{2\pi h}$, i.e., the inverse of the effective Planck's constant.
 It means that while the semiclassical limit in the previous model corresponds to $h\to0$, in our model it corresponds to $N\to\8$.}

 Each unitary operator $\met(\gamma)$ admits an orthonormal eigenbasis.
 We note that high spectral degeneracy permits various choices of such basis. {We denote a normalized eigenvector of $\met(\gamma)$ by {$\vphi_N\in\CC^N$.}} {The quantization procedure allows to associate to $\vphi_N$ a distribution $dW_N$ on $\TT^2$ analogous to {a} Wigner distribution}.{